stackbuilders/tutorials/tutorials/python/using-types-in-python-with-mypy/tutorial.md

 ## Conclusion

+Are you ready to start adding types in Python?
+If the answer is yes, let’s create robust and type-safe code by using Type Annotations.
+The first thing that you will start noticing is how the runtime bugs decrease.
+Please check out the official Python [documentation for typings][python-docs].
+There you can find examples for other structures such as `Tuples`, `Dict`, `Generator`, and inheritance.

 Using static types will help us to prevent bugs and implementation issues by proving program consistency.
 It also allows us to use Type-Driven Development, and by doing this we decrease the amount of unit tests that we need to write.